FrancGarcia/cse15l-lab-reports/lab-report-5-week-10.md

 **How I Compared:**

-To compare the two repositories and their results for this test, I utilized the command `diff markdown-parse/results.txt cse15l-markdown-parse/markdown-parse/results.txt`. `markdown-parse/results.txt` represents my repository while `cse15l-markdown-parse/markdown-parse/results.txt` represents Professor Joe's repository.
-This command shows the different results for my implementation versus Joe's implementation.
+To compare the two repositories and their results for this test, I utilized the command `diff markdown-parse/results.txt cse15l-markdown-parse/markdown-parse/results.txt`. `markdown-parse/results.txt` represents my repository while `cse15l-markdown-parse/markdown-parse/results.txt` represents the repository shared with us in Week 9.
+This command shows the different results for my implementation versus the provided implementation.
 According to the difference in results, we must check lines of the `results.txt` file.
 For the sake of time, I chose to check lines 270 and lines 850 for the two tests.
 According to the `results.txt` file, the first corresponding `test-file` is `22.md` found within `test-files`.
 This process is shown in the images above.

 **Which is a Correct Implementation?:**

 According to this [commonmark demo](https://spec.commonmark.org/dingus/), the contents in file 22.md should be included in the resultint list of links as it produces a link.
-Therefore, my implementation is correct, while Joe's is incorrect as his implementation did not include the link.
+Therefore, my implementation is correct, while the provided implementation is incorrect as this implementation did not include the link.
 This is seen in the image above, specifically by:

 ```
 270c270